 J.C.M.I.
-School of Ministry
+International School of Ministry

-Jesus Christ Ministries International School was established in 2010.
+Jesus Christ Ministries International School of Ministry was established in 2010.
 Presently, this ministry is still in the developmental stages.
 Listed below are courses that the school will offer.
 Ordained and lay ministers as well as members of the body are invited to register for the classes.
 Participants will receive a certificate after they have successfully completed their course(s).
 Please check the website for updates on this ministry.

 Jesus Christ Ministries International School of Ministry Courses:

 This course focuses on the characteristics of problem areas in courtship and marriage as well as solutions.
 It covers the social and economic problems of the American family, the relations of parents with children, and the relations between home and church.
 The course uses a case study approach.

 An introduction to general systems theory.
 Special attention is given to the history of marriage and family therapy and the basic theories of and models of family interaction.
 Implication for interactional patterns, functional and dysfunctional family systems, life cycle issues, and ethnicity are discussed.

 This course gives a broad overview of the entire Old Testament demonstrating how each book fits into the whole story of redemption.
 All other Old Testament courses are based on this course.